jonvallet/cv/README.md

 * PostgresSQL, ElasticSearch

 Working as Technical Lead for the Ontology team.
 Manage 4 developers and I am responsible of product release cycle, general libraries and frameworks that are used for the product.
-I also cordinate with the different technical leads of other teams to cordinate and collaborate.
+I also cordinate and collaborate with other technical leads.

 #### Click Travel Ltd
 - **Role**: Team Lead